Home » Halloween Recipes » Graveyard Brownies | Spooky Halloween Dessert!

 • Toothpicks

-• Black or purple food coloring, made specifically for candy/chocolate (optional)
+• Black or purple food coloring made specifically for candy/chocolate (optional)

 Instructions